nimblehq/publish-github-wiki-action/README.md

 ```

 <!-- TODO: Allow users to customize the wiki directory folder -->
-This workflow will synchronize the `./.github/wiki` folder with your project's Github Wiki.
+This workflow will synchronize the `.github/wiki` folder with your project's Github Wiki.

 ## Setup

 To use this workflow, your project must have the following:

 - The Github Wiki must be enabled and initialized.
-- A valid Personal Access Token be provided to the workflow.
+- A valid Personal Access Token must be provided to the workflow.

 Below are steps to ensure proper setup:

 1. **Enable the Wiki feature**

    You can enable the Wiki through your project's "Settings" tab.

    ![Wiki Feature in Settings](https://user-images.githubusercontent.com/34730459/162665798-a6464c67-c74a-427e-9221-4df8310fe9cb.png)